-Are you an experienced humanitarian with a mind for strategy and a heart for people?
+Are you an experienced humanitarian leader with a mind for strategy and a heart for people?
 Join us as a Senior Programs Manager at Samaritan’s Purse!
-As a Senior Programs Manager, you will serve as the site’s senior representative for programs associated with Samaritan’s Purse, Vietnam.
-Your expertise and efforts will help to create an environment that is favorable for continued fiscal support from critical donor organizations.
+As a Senior Programs Manager in Vietnam, you will serve as the site’s senior representative for humanitarian programming.
+Your expertise will help to create a favorable environment for continued fiscal support from critical donor organizations.
 Continued funding leads to continued opportunity to serve a hurting world as the hands and feet of Jesus.
 Let God put your talents to use for a humanitarian cause with an eternal purpose.
-Join us, today!
+Join us today!

 - Provides professional representation of Samaritan’s Purse at meetings with government, donor, and civil society partners.
 Actively engages with these and other valuable contacts to increase support for Samaritan’s Purse programming.

 - Acts as a liaison with donor agencies: WFP, USAID, UNICEF, etc. Identifies and maintains awareness of potential funding sources for ongoing and potential Samaritan’s Purse projects.